Christopher Gibson Sells 34,472 Shares of Recursion Pharmaceuticals, Inc. (NASDAQ:RXRX) Stock

 - On Monday, January 31st, Christopher Gibson sold 19,858 shares of Recursion Pharmaceuticals stock.
 The stock was sold at an average price of $11.73, for a total value of $232,934.34.

-Hedge funds have recently bought and sold shares of the stock.
-Moors & Cabot Inc. purchased a new stake in Recursion Pharmaceuticals in the 3rd quarter valued at approximately $28,000.
-Morgan Stanley purchased a new stake in Recursion Pharmaceuticals in the 2nd quarter valued at approximately $41,000.
-Itau Unibanco Holding S.A. purchased a new stake in Recursion Pharmaceuticals in the 4th quarter valued at approximately $44,000.
-Rockefeller Capital Management L.P. lifted its stake in Recursion Pharmaceuticals by 105.0% in the 3rd quarter.
-Rockefeller Capital Management L.P. now owns 2,050 shares of the company’s stock valued at $47,000 after buying an additional 1,050 shares in the last quarter.
-Finally, Baldwin Brothers LLC MA purchased a new stake in Recursion Pharmaceuticals in the 4th quarter valued at approximately $47,000.
-37.71% of the stock is currently owned by hedge funds and other institutional investors.
+RXRX has been the topic of several recent analyst reports.
+SVB Leerink cut Recursion Pharmaceuticals from an “outperform” rating to a “market perform” rating and dropped their target price for the stock from $32.00 to $10.00 in a research report on Friday, March 4th.
+The Goldman Sachs Group lowered their price target on Recursion Pharmaceuticals from $32.00 to $10.00 and set a “neutral” rating on the stock in a report on Thursday, March 24th.
+Finally, Zacks Investment Research upgraded Recursion Pharmaceuticals from a “sell” rating to a “hold” rating in a report on Wednesday, March 16th.
+Four equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+Based on data from MarketBeat, the company has an average rating of “Hold” and an average price target of $25.14.

-Several equities analysts recently issued reports on RXRX shares.
-SVB Leerink cut Recursion Pharmaceuticals from an “outperform” rating to a “market perform” rating and dropped their price target for the company from $32.00 to $10.00 in a research report on Friday, March 4th.
-The Goldman Sachs Group dropped their target price on Recursion Pharmaceuticals from $32.00 to $10.00 and set a “neutral” rating on the stock in a research report on Thursday, March 24th.
-Finally, Zacks Investment Research upgraded Recursion Pharmaceuticals from a “sell” rating to a “hold” rating in a research report on Wednesday, March 16th.
-Four analysts have rated the stock with a hold rating and three have given a buy rating to the stock.
-Based on data from MarketBeat, the stock presently has an average rating of “Hold” and an average target price of $25.14.
+Several institutional investors have recently modified their holdings of the business.
+Baillie Gifford & Co. lifted its stake in shares of Recursion Pharmaceuticals by 0.3% during the 4th quarter.
+Baillie Gifford & Co. now owns 22,123,155 shares of the company’s stock worth $378,969,000 after purchasing an additional 61,781 shares during the period.
+BlackRock Inc. lifted its stake in shares of Recursion Pharmaceuticals by 282.6% during the 4th quarter.
+BlackRock Inc. now owns 6,762,684 shares of the company’s stock worth $115,846,000 after purchasing an additional 4,995,020 shares during the period.
+State Street Corp lifted its stake in shares of Recursion Pharmaceuticals by 183.2% during the 4th quarter.
+State Street Corp now owns 4,656,727 shares of the company’s stock worth $79,770,000 after purchasing an additional 3,012,233 shares during the period.
+Laurion Capital Management LP lifted its stake in shares of Recursion Pharmaceuticals by 1.7% during the 3rd quarter.
+Laurion Capital Management LP now owns 3,923,713 shares of the company’s stock worth $90,285,000 after purchasing an additional 65,096 shares during the period.
+Finally, Alliancebernstein L.P. lifted its stake in shares of Recursion Pharmaceuticals by 75.4% during the 4th quarter.
+Alliancebernstein L.P. now owns 2,875,819 shares of the company’s stock worth $49,263,000 after purchasing an additional 1,236,478 shares during the period.
+37.71% of the stock is currently owned by institutional investors.

 Recursion Pharmaceuticals, Inc operates as a clinical-stage biotechnology company decoding biology by integrating technological innovations across biology, chemistry, automation, data science, and engineering to industrialize drug discovery.
 It has four clinical-stage drug candidates focused on rare, monogenic diseases; and 33 additional programs in various stages of preclinical development.